jorgebucaran/cookbook.fish/README.md

 </details>

-Then, block the foreground until all background jobs are finished.
+Next, block the foreground until all background jobs are finished.

 ```fish
 function wait